-The following Members of the Management and Advisory Panel and the Local Board are by virtue of their membership of GMPF in previous employments and attaining the appropriate age, are in receipt of pension benefits:
+The following Members of the Management and Advisory Panel and the Local Board, by virtue of their membership of GMPF in previous employments and attaining the appropriate age, are in receipt of pension benefits:

 Name Position

-J Thompson Employee representative
+JThompson Employee representative

 F Llewellyn Employee representative

 R Paver Employer representative

 P Catterall Scheme member representative

 Each member of the Local Board, the GMPF Management and Advisory Panels and Working Groups formally considers declarations of interest at each meeting.
-In addition, an annual return of all declarations of interest is obtained from the members by their respective Councils.
-Those relevant to GMPF Management Panel or Board membership are listed on the next page:
+In addition, an annual return of all declarations of interest is obtained from the Members by their respective Councils.
+Those relevant to GMPF Management Panel or Board membership, i.e. where the organisation is a GMPF contributing employer, are listed on the next page:

-Name Position & Organisation Organisation relationship with GMPF Cllr K Quinn Director of New Charter Building Company Limited Member of Greater Manchester Combined Authority Director of Great Academies Education Trust Director of Mechanics' Centre Limited Member of the Commission for the New Economy Member of the Police and Crime Panel Non-executive Director of Manchester Airport Group Contributing employer Cllr T Halliwell Member of the Board of North West Employers' Association Contributing employer Cllr J Hamilton Board member of Salix Homes Contributing employer Clir D Ward Member of General Assembly of University of Manchester Contributing employer Clir J Taylor Member of Greater Manchester Combined Authority Chairman of Tameside Sports Trust Contributing employer Contributing employer Cllr M Smith Employee of Manchester Working Ltd Contributing employer Clir G Cooney Employee of Manchester City Council Director of Ashton Pioneer Homes Limited Director of Pioneer Homes Services Limited (subsidiary of Ashton Pioneer Homes Limited) Director of Ashton Pioneer Homes Developments Limited (subsidiary of Ashton Pioneer Homes Limited) Director of Mechanics' Centre Limited Director of New Charter Housing Trust Limited Contributing employer Cllr V Ricci Director of New Charter Homes Limited (subsidiary of New Charter Housing Trust) Contributing employer Clir A Mitchell Committee Member of Groundwork Organisations Contributing employer Cllr J Fitzpatrick Board member of Peak Valley Housing Board Contributing employer M Rayner Employee of Manchester City Council Contributing employer D Schofield Employee of Manchester City Council Contributing employer R Paver Employee of Greater Manchester Combined Authority Member of Executive Board of Transport for Greater Manchester Director of Commission for New Economy Director of MIDAS limited Director of Education and Leadership Trust Contributing employer Contributing employer Contributing employer Contributing employer Contributing employer A Flatley Employee of Bolton MBC Contributing employer J Hammond Employee of Bury MBC Contributing employer P Herbert Employee of National Offender Management Service Contributing employer C Lloyd Employee of Tameside MBC Contributing employer C Goodwin Employee of University of Manchester Contributing employer P Taylor Employee of Manchester College Contributing employer M Baines Employee of Association for Public Service Excellence Contributing employer K Drury Employee of University of Manchester Contributing employer
+Name Position & Organisation Cllr T Halliwell Member of the Board of North West Employers' Association Cllr J Taylor Member of Greater Manchester Combined Authority Chairman of Tameside Sports Trust (Reg.No.
+03531443) Cllr M Smith Employee of Manchester Working Ltd Cllr G Cooney Employee of Manchester City Council Director of Ashton Pioneer Homes Limited (Reg.No.
+03383565) Director of Pioneer Homes Services Limited (subsidiary of Ashton Pioneer Homes Limited) (Reg.No.
+06546606) Director of Ashton Pioneer Homes Developments Limited (subsidiary of Ashton Pioneer Homes Limited) (Reg.No.
+03989251) Director of Mechanics' Centre Limited (Reg.No.
+01983373) Director of New Charter Housing Trust Limited (Reg.No.
+03807262) CIIr V Ricci Director of New Charter Homes Limited (subsidiary of New Charter Housing Trust) (Reg.No.
+03807022) Cllr A Mitchell Committee Member of Groundwork Organisations Cllr A Brett Member of the Board of North West Local Authorities Employers' Association Member of Greater Manchester Combined Authority Cllr B Fairfoull Member of Manchester Airport Consultative Committee Cllr A Jabbar Member of Greater Manchester Combined Authority Member of the Unity Partnership Board Member of the Board of North West Local Authorities Employers' Association M Rayner Employee of Manchester City Council D Schofield Employee of Manchester City Council R Paver Employee of Greater Manchester Combined Authority Member of Executive Board of Transport for Greater Manchester Director of Commission for New Economy (Reg.No.
+5678007) Director of MIDAS Limited (Reg.No.
+03323710) Director of Education and Leadership Trust (Reg.No.
+08913502) A Flatley Employee of Bolton MBC J Hammond Employee of Bury MBC P Herbert Employee of National Offender Management Service C Lloyd Employee of Tameside MBC C Goodwin Employee of University of Manchester P Taylor Employee of LTE Group Francisco of Association for Dublic Coming Francisco M Baines Employee of Association for Public Service Excellence

-The administering authority, Tameside MBC, falls under the influence of The United Kingdom Department of Communities and Local Government.
-GMPF may have significant holdings of UK Government bonds depending on investment decisions
+The administering authority, Tameside MBC, falls under the influence of The United Kingdom Ministry of Housing, Communities and Local Government.
+GMPF may have significant holdings of UK Government bonds depending on investment decisions.